awadyn/nic-tuning-experiments/rl/README.md

 Questions:
-1. What to do about log files on multiple cores for mcd?
+1. What to do about log files on multiple cores (and multiple experiments) for mcd?
 Use just one?
 Combine?
 Features like percentiles should be stable (do stability test).

 Experiment 1:
 Stability of features over K features vs full log files